askap-craco/craco-python/mpitests/README.md

 -  One transmitter and one receiver running on seperate nodes, with one pair of transmitter and receiver;
 -  Similar to the previous demo, but with multiple pairs of transmitters and receivers;
 -  Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, with only one node;
--  Similar to the previous demo, but with multiple nodes;
--  Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, with one pair of three;
+~-  Similar to the previous demo, but with multiple nodes;~ ~-  Two transmitters and two receivers running on seperate nodes, receivers run on the same node, transmitters run on seperate nodes, with one pair of three;~
--  Similar to the previous demo, but with multiple pairs of three;
+~-  Similar to the previous demo, but with multiple pairs of three;~

 ## One transmitter and one receiver running on the same node, use multiple nodes